40843245/CSharp/third package/API/AutoMapper/CH2 -- creating a mapping table and set up the mapper configuration.md

 + create a mapping table
 + set up the mapper configuration

+**extra bonus**

+you will also learn how to

++ mapping lots of members without repetitive loop.
++ create a reversed mapping table
++ create a nested mapping table

 ## CH2.1 -- create a mapping table
 ### 1th way: create a mapping table (using `CreateMap`) directly inside map configuration
 > [!CAUTION]